epfl-matmat/matmat.org/news/2024/11/psik-numerics-solid-state.md

 +++
-title       = "Julia for numerical problems in quantum and solid-state physics" rss_pubdate = Date(2024, 11, 26)
-type        = "conference"
-startpage   = true
+title       = "Julia for numerical problems in quantum and solid-state physics" rss         = "Michael co-organises a Psi-k workshop on 'Julia for numerical problems'" rss_pubdate = Date(2024, 11, 26) type        = "conference" startpage   = true